kingdsl/kingdsl.github.io/_posts/2021-04-11-merge-sort.md

 tags: [merge sort, algorithms]
 ---

-# Merge Sort

 The merge sort is a well-known algorithm, and undoubtedly you'll be able to find a lot of good information around the internet, even so, I've reviewed a lot of pages and videos about this basic algorithm and I still think that a lot of beginners will find it challenging to understand at first sight and the reason is that some explanations do not correlate its code with the diagrams.

 In the first place, for those who don't know what the merge sort is, this is a divide-and-conquer algorithm that uses recursion to arrange a data structure, it has a complexity of O(n * log(n)).

 ## What is a divide-and-conquer algorithm?
-In computer science, we are talking to dived-and-conquer algorithms when we apply recursive solutions to divide problems into subproblems related to the original one, and the resolution of each subproblem combined will give a solution to the main problem.
+In computer science, we are talking to divide-and-conquer algorithms when we apply recursive solutions to divide problems into subproblems related to the original one, and the resolution of each subproblem combined will give a solution to the main problem.

 ![](https://i.stack.imgur.com/YlHqG.gif)